What to Do in Newburgh: A 24-Hour Guide to the Waterfront City

 7:30 p.m. – Grab the Hudson Valley’s version of a nightcap at Newburgh Brewing Company

 No true day trip to Newburgh is complete without a visit to Newburgh Brewing Company.
 Located right along the Hudson River, the hoppy brewery is a must-visit on weekends, when live music thrums throughout the space on Friday and Saturday nights.
+If you visit on a Wednesday, get ready to compete for a prize at the brewery’s trivia night.
 As for what to drink, snatch any of the limited releases while you can, since we can almost guarantee they won’t be available next time you visit.
 Year-round, the Brown and Cream Ales are as iconic as the Newburgh brewery itself.

 845.569.2337